rails/rails/guides/source/security.md

 #### Other

 Depending on your web application, there may be more ways to hijack the user's account.
 In many cases CSRF and XSS will help to do so.
 For example, as in a CSRF vulnerability in [Google Mail](http://www.gnucitizen.org/blog/google-gmail-e-mail-hijack-technique/).
 In this proof-of-concept attack, the victim would have been lured to a web site controlled by the attacker.
 On that site is a crafted IMG-tag which results in a HTTP GET request that changes the filter settings of Google Mail.
-If the victim was logged in to Google Mail, the attacker would change the filters to forward all e-mails to his e-mail address.
+If the victim was logged in to Google Mail, the attacker would change the filters to forward all e-mails to their e-mail address.
 This is nearly as harmful as hijacking the entire account.
 As a countermeasure, _review your application logic and eliminate all XSS and CSRF vulnerabilities_.

 ### CAPTCHAs